Multi-Role Ocean Surveillance Ship: Development

 The Multi-Role Ocean Surveillance Ship programme was first publicly announced as part of the Integrated Review, a foreign, defence, security and international development policy review published by the British government in March 2021.
 The review stated that a singular ship would be procured to help deliver a government commitment to protecting the UK's critical national infrastructure and help further its knowledge of the maritime environment.
 It was also a part of a 30-year National Shipbuilding Strategy and likely to be built in Scotland.

 By October 2021, the first ship had entered the concept and assessment phase.
 In October 2022, amid suspected Russian sabotage of the Nord Stream pipeline, British Defence Secretary Ben Wallace announced that two MROSS ships would be procured.
 The first ship is to be procured as a ready-built commercial vessel and converted, ready for service in 2023.
-The second vessel will be purpose-built in the UK.
+The second vessel may be purpose-built in the UK.
 In November 2022, the Ministry of Defence announced that the programme would be accelerated using funds gained through the cancellation of the National Flagship, a vessel which was to be used by the monarch and government officials to promote UK interests abroad.
 The MOD also confirmed that the first MROSS vessel would enter service with the Royal Fleet Auxiliary in January 2023.